454 Casull Ammo

 History of 454 Casull Ammunition

-The ammunition variety for the .454 Casull is broad and can be found through many manufacturers.
-Bullets also come in a wide selection, hollow point, FMJ and soft point are common and well suited for practice and certain game.
-For those hunting dangerous game or using the .454 in defensive applications, there are several excellent choices available.
-Winchester offers their partition and dual bond bullets in .454 cartridges.
-Federal also offers its Fusion and Vital-Shok bullets in high quality hunting loads.
-Currently, ammunition can be most commonly found in weights from 240 to 300 grains with velocities approaching 1900 feet per second and muzzle energies in excess of 2000 foot pounds of energy.
+.454 Casull ammunition variety is broad and is produced by many manufacturers.
+Bullets are also available in numerous iterations including hollow point, FMJ and soft point.
+These are commonly found and suited well for practice and certain game.
+Several excellent choices are available for hunters of dangerous game or those using the .454 in personal protection applications.
+Winchester sells their partition and dual bond bullets in .454 Casull.
+Federal as well sells its Fusion and Vital-Shok bullets with hunting loads of high quality.
+Currently, bullet weights can be found most commonly between 240 and 300 grains.
+Muzzle velocities approach 1,900 feet per second, and energy at the muzzle exceeds 2,000 foot pounds.

-If hunting large and dangerous game with a handgun is your passion, the .454 Casull will serve you well.
+If you are passionate about hunting large and dangerous game with a handgun, the .454 Casull will serve you well.

 Discuss 454 Casull ammunition by adding your comment to the 0 comments below or by asking a new question